AnneSoOJ/AnneSoOJ/README.md

 - 👋 Hi, I’m @AnneSoOJ
-- 👀 I’m interested in Text/Image Analysis
+- 👀 I’m interested in Text/Image/Video Analysis
-- 🌱 I’m currently learning Python App Development
+- books: I’m currently learning Python App Development
 - 💞️ I’m looking to collaborate on...(still on Work In Progress)
 - 📫 You can reach me on Linkedin or on Twitter
 <!---